Martin-Jung/Homepage/hugo/content/home/about.md

 +++

 # Biography
-Currently a postdoctoral research scholar at the International Institute for Applied Systems Analysis (IIASA) helping to create the next generation of global conservation priotization maps.
-Previously completed a PhD (viva pending) at the University of Sussex (UK), focussing on linking biodiversity change to past land dynamics as quantified from remote sensing.
+Postdoctoral research scholar at the International Institute for Applied Systems Analysis (IIASA) helping to create integrated global maps of biodiversity, carbon and ecosystem services.
 Widely interested in (Macro-)Ecology, Conservation Biology and Sustainability Science with regards to global change.
 Specialist in remote-sensing analysis and interpreting spatial data.
 Many years of experience in project management and providing quantitative solutions to environmental problems.